anj4u/documentation/content/applications/inventory_and_mrp/inventory/warehouses_storage/advanced_operations_warehouse/lifo.rst

 The *Last In, First Out* (LIFO) removal strategy picks the **newest** products on-hand, based on the date they entered a warehouse's stock.

-Every time an order is placed for products with the :abbr:`LIFO (Last In, First Out)` method, a transfer is created for the lot/serial number that has most recently entered the stock (the **last** lot/serial number that entered the warehouse's inventory).
+Every time an order is placed for products using the :abbr:`LIFO (Last In, First Out)` strategy, a transfer is created for the lot/serial number that has most recently entered the stock (the **last** lot/serial number that entered the warehouse's inventory).